LeaDevelop/leadevelop-sentry-unreal/README.md

 - Renamed internal function to `SetCustomCrashTags`

 ### Previous Versions
 - Pre-release versions focused on initial functionality, are not production ready.
+I have removed them as I'd not recommend to use them.

 ---